-30. Implementation, Monitoring and Evaluation Division (IMED)
+28. Implementation, Monitoring and Evaluation Division (IMED)

 The Implementation, Monitoring and Evaluation Division (IMED) is a division of the Ministry of Planning and supports socio-economic development of the country by monitoring implementation and evaluating the impacts of the development projects/programmes.
 It also ensures proper utilization of investment.
 The responsibilities include preparing quarterly, annual and periodical progress reports for information of the President, NEC, ECNEC, ministries and other concerned.
-The responsibilities also include spot verification of implementation status and such other necessary coordination works for the removal of implementation problems, if any.
-This also applies to the monitoring of social security programmes, with the assistance of related ministries/divisions to ensure that the impacts are ensuring social security of the targeted women and men groups.
+The responsibilities also include spot verification of implementation status and such other necessary co-ordination works for the removal of implementation problems, if any.
+This also Divisions to ensure applies to the monitoring of social security programmes, with the assistance of related Ministries/ that the impacts are ensuring social security of the targeted women and men groups.